Flipkart/aesop/README.md

 Changelog can be viewed in CHANGELOG.md file (https://github.com/Flipkart/aesop/blob/master/CHANGELOG.md)

 ## Why Aesop
-Data movement from source to consumer is a fairly common requirement in distributed systems.
+Data change propagation from source to consumer is a fairly common requirement in distributed systems.
 An example is inventory updates on a warehousing system reflecting on product pages of an eCommerce portal.
-Another is price updates on a hot selling item across multiple sellers in an on-line marketplace.
-Both these examples are instances that require the data updates to propagate with low latency and reliably.
+This example is an instance that requires the data updates to propagate with low latency and reliably.
 Few broad options exist:
 * Application publishes changes asynchronously to a queue before/after writing data to persistent store - this is usually fire-and-forget in most implementations.
 * Variants include those with retries, back-off and queue sidelining.
 Reliability can be enhanced using local transactions (not distributed) and message relaying.
 * Batch extraction(snapshots) and load every few hours - affects data freshness in the consumer systems.